taih304/Linux-Shell/Application layer/HTTP/Fundamental concepts.md

 # Implementations of HTTP
 **HTTP** is implemented in two programs: a **client** program and a **server** program.

-The client program and server program, executing on different end systems, talk to each other by exchanging HTTP messages.
-HTTP defines the structure of these messages and how the client and server exchange the messages.
+The client program and server program, executing on different end systems, talk to each other by exchanging **HTTP messages**.
+HTTP defines **the structure of these messages** and how the client and server exchange the messages.

 **Web servers**, which implement the server side of HTTP, house Web objects, each addressable by a URL.
 Popular Web servers include **Apache** and **Microsoft Internet Information Server**.

-**HTTP uses TCP** as its underlying transport protocol (rather than running on top of **UDP**).
+**HTTP uses TCP** as its underlying transport protocol (rather than running on top of UDP).
 The HTTP client first initiates a TCP connection with the server.
 Once the connection is established, the browser and the server processes access TCP through their socket interfaces.
 However, **HTTP** can be adapted to use unreliable protocols such as the **UDP**, for example in **HTTPU** and **Simple Service Discovery Protocol** (**SSDP**).

 **On the client side**, **the socket interface** is the door between the **client process** and the **TCP connection**; on the server side it is the door between the **server process** and the **TCP connection**.